 We should try to make life as good as we can for our dogs, because they make life so much better for us.

-Dogs may get anxious when left alone, when confined, or during thunderstorms and fireworks displays.
+Dogs may get anxious when left alone, confined, during thunderstorms, fireworks displays, and more.
 We consider common dog anxiety problems and how to best deal with an anxious dog.